belljohan3/vue-expense-tracker/README.md

-# vue-expense-tracker
+# Vue Expense Tracker

-This template should help get you started developing with Vue 3 in Vite.
+This project has been build with Vue 3 & Composition API

 ## Recommended IDE Setup